 Reasonable Adjustments: Disability Specific

-In this section we provide an outline of some of the adjustments as a student you may be entitled to receive.
 You will find different disability specific adjustments under the following disability types.